 - Apple- Cheddar Sausage Meatballs

 - 2 pounds ground beef (don't use less than 10% lean)

 - ⅓ cup dried bread crumbs

 - 1 teaspoon salt

-- chopped chives or green onions for garnish, optional
+- chopped chives or chopped green onion, for garnish (optional)

-- Combine first 8 ingredients (through thyme) in a large bowl.
-Shape mixture into about 50 (1-inch) balls.
+- In a large bowl, combine the first 8 ingredients (through thyme).
+Shape the mixture into about 48 (1-inch) balls.

-- Cook meatballs, in batches, in a large skillet over medium-high heat until browned (about 5 minutes); remove meatballs from pan, and drain well on paper towels.
+- Cook meatballs, in batches, in a large skillet over medium-high heat until browned (about 5 minutes); remove the meatballs from the pan, and drain well on paper towels.

-- Stir together cranberry and chili sauces and remaining ingredients in a large Dutch oven over medium heat, and cook, whisking occasionally, 5 minutes or until smooth.
-Add meatballs; reduce heat to low, and cook, stirring occasionally, 15 to 20 minutes or until centers are no longer pink.
+- In a large saucepan, stir together cranberry and chili sauces and remaining ingredients over medium heat, and cook, whisking occasionally, 5 minutes or until smooth.
+Add the meatballs; reduce heat to low, and cook, stirring occasionally, 15 to 20 minutes or until the centers of the meatballs are no longer pink.

 - Bottled chili sauce is found in your market near the ketchup.